 If that’s accurate, it’s a sensible strategy.
 Trading up worked for prior generations, but the Great Recession showed that it’s far from a guaranteed strategy.
 Buying a home because you love the home and can afford the payments is a great idea.
 Buying a home so it will build equity so you can do what you really want later can be a risky strategy that might end badly, as many buyers from last decade learned the hard way.

 If you’re in the market to buy a home, it’s a good idea to check your credit before you apply, since a good credit score will help you qualify for better terms and rates.
-You can see where you currently stand by viewing your two credit scores, updated each month, for free on Credit.com.
+You can see where you currently stand by viewing your two credit scores, updated every 14 days, for free on Credit.com.